-Sometimes even USB Thumb Drive won't work with smartphone.
-The reasons for this is lack of power, which can provide smartphone and inappropriate file system.
+Sometimes, even USB Thumb Drive won't work with smartphone, reasons for that is lack of power, which can provide smartphone and inappropriate file system.
 In this Instructable I show you, step by step, how to solve all of this issues.

 Let's go begin.